- How do I apply for Perisher jobs?

 - What is Superannuation?

-Your employer must pay superannuation for you.
-When you leave Australia you can apply to have your super paid to you as a Departing Australia Superannuation Payment (DASP).
-You can find more information on the Australian Taxation Office website.
+International employees leaving Australia can apply to have Superannuation paid as a Departing Australia Superannuation Payment (DASP).
+You can find more information on the Australian Taxation Office website here.

 Offers & Contracts

 - What should I do if my contract details are incorrect?

 - Can I apply to work for a different department?